NushaMBZ/aide-memoire/src/site/notes/AGM4367/Q Unit-02 S-07.md

 2. Efficiency is often associated with the idea of Pareto efficiency, where no further changes can be made to improve one person's well-being without reducing another person's well-being.
 However, achieving Pareto efficiency may not address issues of fairness or distribution.

-2. **Equity:** Equity, in the context of a market, relates to the fairness or justice in the distribution of resources, income, or wealth.
-It focuses on whether the outcomes of market transactions are considered just and equitable.
+2. **Equity:** Equity, in the context of a market, <mark style="background: #FF5582A6;">relates to the fairness or justice in the distribution of resources, income, or wealth.</mark> It focuses on whether the outcomes of market transactions are considered just and equitable.
 Equity considerations often include:

     - **Income Distribution:** Equity concerns whether income is distributed fairly among individuals or groups within a society.
-It examines whether the wealthy and the poor have a reasonable share of the economic pie.

     - **Access to Basic Needs:** Equity also considers whether all members of society have access to essential goods and services, such as healthcare, education, and housing.
-It's concerned with ensuring that basic needs are met for everyone, regardless of their economic status.

     - **Social Justice:** Equity extends to broader notions of social justice and equal opportunities.
-It seeks to address historical injustices and discrimination, aiming to create a level playing field for all members of society.

 > [!question]
 > Suppose the demand for steel products rises.
 Explain what happens to producer surplus, consumer surplus and total economic surplus in the market.

 1. **Producer Surplus:** When demand for steel products increases, the market price typically rises.
 This leads to the following effects on producer surplus:

     - **Increase in Producer Surplus:** Producers benefit from the increase in demand because they can sell their steel products at a higher price.
 As a result, producer surplus generally increases.
-Producers are better off as they receive a price higher than what they were willing to accept.

 2. **Consumer Surplus:** When the demand for steel products rises, the market price goes up, affecting consumer surplus in the following way:

     - **Decrease in Consumer Surplus:** As the price of steel products increases due to higher demand, consumers must pay more for these products.
-This reduces consumer surplus because consumers are now paying a price higher than what they were originally willing to pay.

 3. **Total Economic Surplus:** When demand for steel products rises, the impact on total economic surplus is as follows:

-    - **Increase in Total Economic Surplus:** Total economic surplus may increase, decrease, or remain relatively constant depending on the magnitude of the changes in producer surplus and consumer surplus.
-In this scenario, where producer surplus increases and consumer surplus decreases, the net effect on total economic surplus depends on the relative sizes of these changes.
+    - **Increase in Total Economic Surplus:** In this scenario, where producer surplus increases and consumer surplus decreases, the net effect on total economic surplus depends on the relative sizes of these changes.
 If the increase in producer surplus is larger than the decrease in consumer surplus, total economic surplus will increase.
 Conversely, if the decrease in consumer surplus is larger than the increase in producer surplus, total economic surplus may decrease.

 > [!question]
 > .
 Suppose the supply of rice has reduced due to a pest attack.
 What will happen to the consumer surplus?